Our Other Events

 16th - 18th October 2017

-Day 2 begins at 8.30 tomorrow with opening remarks from Kerry Gumas, Chief Executive Officer, Questex Media Group LLC.
-See you there!
+The second day of IHIF 2014 starts tomorrow at 08.30 CET at the Hotel InterContinental Berlin with opening remarks from Kerry Gumas, Chief Executive Officer, Questex Media Group LLC.

-For conference news, updates and comments follow the conference on Twitter @IHIF_News and use #IHIFBerlin.
+For conference news, updates and comments follow the conference on Twitter @IHIF_News and use #IHIF2014.

 For more information contact: